Adaptive Neyman Allocation: Conclusions

 In this paper, we present a competitive analysis framework to study the optimal multi-stage experimental design problem.
 We propose an adaptive Neyman allocation algorithm that is nearly optimal and almost matches the information-theoretic limit of conducting experiments.
-Our algorithm allows for efficient allocation of subjects into treated and control groups in multi-stage experiments, and can guide researchers towards the best allocation decisions when standard deviations are unknown in advance.
+Our algorithm allows for efficient allocation of units into treated and control groups in multi-stage experiments, and can guide researchers towards the best allocation decisions when standard deviations are unknown in advance.
 Overall, our approach offers a solution for researchers seeking to optimize their experimental designs and increase statistical power, particularly in cases where the treated and control groups have different standard deviations, such as in social experiments, clinical trials, marketing research, and online A/B testing.

-We conclude this paper with two limitations that should serve as cautionary notes for practitioners.
-First, while adaptive Neyman allocation as described in this paper is suitable for sequential experimental design with a limited sample size, it still requires a minimum amount of sample size, on the scale of at least several hundreds, to have reasonable performance.
-In cases where a social experiment only involves a very small number of subjects, such as $\sim 30$ districts in a developing economy \citep{gibson2023redesigning}, and especially when there is a constraint that limits the size of the treated group to be only $2$ or $3$, we do not recommend the usage of adaptive Neyman allocation, or any randomized experiment design method.
-Instead, we recommend conducting non-randomized experiments using the synthetic control method; see, e.g., \citet{abadie2021synthetic, doudchenko2021synthetic}.
+We conclude this paper with three potential limitations that should serve as cautionary notes for practitioners.
+First, while adaptive Neyman allocation as described in this paper is suitable for sequential experimental design with a limited sample size, it still requires a minimum amount of sample size on the scale of at least several hundreds, to have reasonable performance.
+In cases where a social experiment only involves a very small number of units, such as $\sim 30$ districts in a developing economy \citep{gibson2023redesigning}, and especially when there is a constraint that limits the size of the treated group to be only $2$ or $3$, we do not recommend the usage of adaptive Neyman allocation, or any randomized experiment design method.
+Instead, we recommend conducting non-randomized experiments using similar ideas as the synthetic control method; see, e.g., \citet{abadie2021synthetic, doudchenko2021synthetic}.